 4. How does tree planting support biodiversity goals?

-A: Tree planting supports biodiversity by creating habitats, stabilizing ecosystems, and improving air and soil quality.
-Native species like Bur Oak can support over 500 species of insects and birds, enhancing urban ecosystems.
-Residents can contribute by participating in programs like the Toronto and Region Conservation Authority’s Tree Planting and Habitat Restoration Programs.
+Tree planting supports biodiversity by creating habitats, stabilizing ecosystems, and improving air and soil quality.
+Native species like bur oak can support hundreds of insect and bird species, fostering healthier urban ecosystems.
+Discover how our commercial tree planting services can make an impact for both residential and commercial properties.

 5. How does Toronto’s climate affect tree planting for biodiversity?